simgrid/simgrid/docs/source/app_s4u.rst

       The following errors denote a problem in the SimGrid tool itself.
 Most of the time, you should let these exception go, so that the simulation stops.
-But you may want to catch them, for example when you launch simgrid from a python notebook and want to handle the problem accordingly.
+But you may want to catch them, for example when you launch SimGrid from a python notebook and want to handle the problem accordingly.

       .. doxygenclass:: simgrid::AssertionError
       .. doxygenclass:: simgrid::ParseError